janwilmake/blog/2017/wordpress-versus-ghost.md

 date: 2017-06-15
 modified_at: 2017-06-15
 tags: [wordpress, ghost, web-development, nodejs, programming]
+description: A comprehensive comparison between WordPress and Ghost CMS from a blogger's perspective, arguing that Ghost's modern Node.js architecture makes it superior for serious writers and journalists despite requiring more technical knowledge.
 ---

 # WordPress versus Ghost - Read this if you're serious about writing